 Collaborations aside, the brand brings a Scandinavian edge to its clean cut separates and underwear, with reasonable price tags to boot.

-Shop The White Briefs at Farfetch.com now, with prices starting from £20.
+Shop The White Briefs at Farfetch.com now.

 2. David Gandy For Marks & Spencer

 For high street shoppers, David Gandy for Autograph is a must-see (and feel).
 The super soft pyjama bottoms are silk-like to the touch, not to mention a steal at £27.50.

 If you’re feeling a little flush, go for the Pure Cashmere Pyjama bottoms and coordinating Button Through Top, priced at £150 each.